yaml/yaml-spec/spec/spec.md

 For example, [indentation] may be used for structure, [colons] separate [key: value pairs] and [dashes] are used to create "bulleted" [lists].

-There are myriad flavors of [data structures], but they can all be adequately [represented] with three basic primitives: [mappings] (hashes/dictionaries), [sequences] (arrays/lists) and [scalars] (strings/numbers).
+There are many kinds of [data structures], but they can all be adequately [represented] with three basic primitives: [mappings] (hashes/dictionaries), [sequences] (arrays/lists) and [scalars] (strings/numbers).
 YAML leverages these primitives and adds a simple typing system and [aliasing]